-General Therapy Sessions
+General Equine Sessions

 Our horses are selected and trained specifically for our programs.
 They receive on-going training and exercise to ensure they are mentally and physically ready for their jobs.
 State of the art equipment is utilized and adapted as needed to encourage each of our clients to be as independent as possible.